overtake/telegram/README.md

 1. Checkout repository.
 1. `git submodule update --init --recursive`
 1. Open with Xcode.
-1. Click on `SSignalKit.xcodeproj` and under the "Build Settings" tab, change "Base SDK" to macOS.
+1. Click on `SSignalKit.xcodeproj` and under the "Build Settings" tab, change "Base SDK" to `macOS`.
 1. Click on `SSignalKit` target and change "ENABLE_BITCODE" from `YES` to `NO`.

 ### License